 Time to Produce

-Each pitch deck should have a slide dedicated to the game’s production timeline: When did the project start, what phase are you in now, when will core production start, timing of the closed beta, date for the Steam showcase participation, target launch date, etc. This timeline should include both the key production milestones (alph, beta, launch, etc), as well as anticipated major marketing beats (announcement trailer, Steam festival, PAX booth, etc).
+Each pitch deck should have a slide dedicated to the game’s production timeline: When did the project start, what phase are you in now, when will core production start, timing of the closed beta, date for the Steam showcase participation, target launch date, etc. This timeline should include both the key production milestones (alpha, beta, launch, etc), as well as anticipated major marketing beats (announcement trailer, Steam festival, PAX booth, etc).

 When you build your timeline, assume that you already have the funding you need.
 That’s the plan the publisher is buying into.
 The publisher doesn’t need to see your plan B where you take five years working on weekends to finish the game.

 Time Until Launch